medaros/phonebook_hack_day/readme.md

 IN ENGLISH :
 -------------
-- The Project made in Angular 9.
+- The project made in Angular 9.
 The challenge was to create a front interface that lets the users see and filter a contact list.
 The contact list data is retreived thanks to an API so the creation of a service is necessary to handle HTTP request / response.
 - If you want to edit project files you need to install all modules first (I deleted the node_modules folder because it took to much storage space).

 - The folder **./phonebook vous** contains the source code.